 I got a positive insight into Iran when I met a beautiful Iranian lady a few years back.
 She convinced me that Iran wasn’t as bad as the media plays it out to be.
 Every once in a while, I’d look up tours that go there but so far, haven’t made up my mind to go.
 But it’s nice to know that I can decide on the spur of the moment, pack up a bag and go.
 Iran offers a visa on arrival to Nigerian passport holders.

-Other visa free countries that offer a similar experience include: Mauritius, Tanzania (Zanzibar), Seychelles, Fiji Island, Barbados, Cape Verde and Vanuatu.
-If you’re a budget traveler like myself, then you should consider the flight ticket costs when choosing a destination.
+Other visa-free countries that offer a similar experience include Mauritius, Tanzania (Zanzibar), Seychelles, Fiji Island, Barbados, Cape Verde and Vanuatu.
+If you’re a budget traveller like myself, then you should consider the flight ticket costs when choosing a destination.
 I think Zanzibar is the cheapest so far.

 Ghana might be the cheapest option on this list.
 This ECOWAS country requires no visa and the trip can be made by road.
 If you do plan to make this trip by road, you have to be mentally prepared for hassles at the borders (especially the Nigeria – Benin border at Seme).

 Tanzania also offers a visa on arrival for Nigerian passport holders.
 This costs $50 (at the time of this writing).
 You can read all about my Tanzanian experience here